KHP-Informatics/illumina-array-protocols/README.md

       2 TTTTTGGCTTATCCTACTAGTGTGTCTTTTCACAAATATAACCAAATTCT
 ```

-## Illumina Probes and Variants
+## Bad Illumina Probes and Variants

-A plan of attak
+A Plan of attack...

+When a GenomeStudio project is created the user has the option to `zero` out variants
+that we have determined to be problematic.
+These are variants that are redundant, duplicated
+and/or variants where the associated probe sequence(s) does not uniquely map back to the reference genome.

+Removing these variants will speed up clustering times and improve SNP and Sample call rates.
+More importantly, the end user is then not faced with analysing un-reliable data.

 #### TO ADD TO PIPELINE
 We need to build into the pipeline a method to detect and/or flag these